SilkRose/Pony/stories/scrap-story/scrap-story.md

 She waited in the room and looked around.
 She saw a box of free candy for customers and took one and popped it in her mouth.
 It was good.

 The cashier returned with a smile.
 "I was able to get you some better prices.
-Your payout went from eleven-hundred bits to eighteen-hundred."
+Your payout went from eleven hundred bits to eighteen hundred."

 Oxide nodded with a smile.

 The cashier typed the number into a machine, and a moment later bits started spitting out into a box.
 The bits kept coming for a long time.
 It was a lot of bits.

 It ended up filling two and a half boxes.
 The cashier gave Oxide back her receipt and the boxes of bits.
-Oxide user her magic and carried them out to her wagon.
+Oxide used her magic and carried them out to her wagon.
 She put the boxes in the wagon and looked at the receipt as she hooked herself to the wagon.

 > Manehatten Metal Inc.
 > 346 Copper Ct.
 > Manehatten, 32749
 >
 > DATE: 05/04/1005
 > CONTROL: 746543
 > RECEIVER: 358867
 >
 > COMMODITY
->	GROSS TARE NET PRICE/ UM AMOUNT
+>     GROSS TARE  NET PRICE/UM AMOUNT
 >
 > ALUMINIUM
 >       400     0  400   0.75/LB   300.00
 > COPPER
 >       180     5  175   2.57/LB   450.00
 > BRASS
 >       200    10  190   1.32/LB   250.00
 > WIRE
 >       350    50  300   0.67/LB   200.00
 > CAST ALUMINIUM
 >       500    40  460   0.76/LB   350.00
 > STAINLESS STEEL
 >       310    20  290   0.93/LB   271.00
 >
 > TOTAL 1,821.00

-While eighteen hundred was a lot of bits, she didn't come her that often.
+While eighteen hundred was a lot of bits, she didn't come here that often.
 It usually took her six months to a year to get enough specialty metal to take it.
 She felt proud of it though.
 It was a lot of work to collect, sort, clean, and take it all in to the junkyard.

 She trotted home with a smile, stopping to tell Fluttershy the good news.
 She had her tea again before going home excited to start the cycle all over again next week.
 She loved scrap metal.
 She loved recycling.
 She loved money.